Previous dayMarch 28, 2026Next day

 309.7 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.2 earthquake 245 km SSE of Ambon, Indonesia at 18:12 UTC on March 28, 2026.
+This magnitude 4.2 event was detected 245 km SSE of Ambon, Indonesia on March 28, 2026, with origin time 18:12 UTC.
 At 309.7 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-Coordinates: -5.813°, 128.843°.
+The epicenter is at -5.813°, 128.843°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend:

-Mag: Magnitude ({magType} = ml, mb, mw, etc.)
+Mag: Magnitude (magType = ml, mb, mw, etc.)

 Felt: Number of DYFI felt reports